Syaw0/Design-Patterns/README.md

 ## 1. Creational Pattern
 **Creational patterns focus on separating the system of creating objects from the main logical system, in this case the construction and matters related to the creation of new objects become very flexible.
-These patterns provide different mechanisms for creating objects and allow Reuse the existing code!**
+These patterns provide different mechanisms for creating objects and allow Reuse the existing code.**

 <br/>